cksystemsteaching/selfie/book.md

 ./selfie -c selfie.c
 ```

 Selfie responds with even more cryptic information but you may safely ignore that for now.
 What matters here is to realize what just happened.
 It is something that is still fascinating to me, even after four decades of working with computers.
 Selfie just translated the source code in which selfie is written to machine code and thereby constructed the meaning of its *own* source code.
-It is like that Lego brick factory that just built another Lego brick factory that looks exactly like the original and can do exactly the same including what selfie just did.
+It is like that Lego brick factory that just built another Lego brick factory that looks exactly like the original and can do exactly the same including what the original factory just did.
 Try:

 ```
 ./selfie -c selfie.c -m 1 -c selfie.c